gigasquid/gigasquid.github.io/drafts/2016-09-21-self-healing-code-with-clojure-dot-spec.markdown

 We are going to have a separate namespace with them.
 They will be a number of them, all function speced out.
 Some of them will not be a match for our spec at all.
 Those bad ones include:

 * `bad-calc-average` It returns the first number in the list and doesn't calc the average at all.
-* `bad-calc-average2` It returns a good average function but the result is a string.It wont' match the spec of our `calc-average` function.
+* `bad-calc-average2` It returns a good average function but the result is a string.
+It won't match the spec of our `calc-average` function.
 * `adder` It takes a number and adds 5 to it.
 It also won't match the spec of `calc-average`.

 There is a matching function called `better-calc-average` that matches the spec of our `calc-average` function and has the additional check for divide by zero.